ErgiLiv/4CBLW00-20-Group-34/README.md

-# London Residential Burglary Analysis
+#  London Burglary Analysis, Prediction and Resource Allocation
 ## TU/e - Addressing real-world crime and security problems with data science (4CBLW00-20) - Group 34

 This repository contains a comprehensive analysis of residential burglary patterns across London wards and LSOAs, using data from the Metropolitan Police Service.
 The project focuses on processing and analyzing crime data to understand spatial and temporal patterns of residential burglaries.